East–West Highway (Malaysia): Overview

 The East–West Highway FT4 was opened to traffic on 1 July 1982.
 The construction of the highway was one of the largest projects undertaken by the JKR and its completion adds to the large mileage of roads in the country providing necessary access to new areas and the infrastructure for development works.
 The construction of the first phase of the highway was carried out by JKR workers, while the bridges and some of the ancillary works were carried out through contractors; during the second phase, the entire construction job was done by contractors.

 Before East–West Highway was built, the journey from Alor Star to Kota Bharu may reach over 1,000 km, but the highway shortens the distance by 671 km.
 The highway includes Lake Temenggor Bridge which crosses Lake Temenggor, a hydroelectric dam and Pulau Banding, an artificial island.

 The East–West Highway is one of the more scenic routes in Peninsular Malaysia, due to its hilly nature.
 The highway passes through two major mountain ranges, namely the Bintang Range and the Titiwangsa Range.
 As one enters the highway, the Titiwangsa Range through which the highway traverses comes into view in the distant.
-Traveling along the gentle curves one climbs higher and sees on either side the primary jungle rich with timber.
+Apart from this, they can see the primary jungle which is rich with timber on both sides as they travel along the gentle curves.
 As one proceeds, the jungle gives way to the huge artificial Lake Temenggor at Banding.
-Halfway along the highway the elevation of the road is over 1,100 m above sea level and the weather cool and pleasant.
+Halfway along the highway, the elevation of the road is over 1,100 m above sea level and the weather is cool and pleasant.
 There are places where road signs are put up to warn motorists of elephants crossing the road, as there is no dedicated grade-separated animal crossing provided.